Data handling with Pandas![link image 69](/icons/link.svg)

 Now it can be seen that an ndarray

-10. Reading Data from External Sources
+10. Reading data from external sources![link image 106](/icons/link.svg)

-The following table shows the functions for reading and writing files in different formats
+The following table shows the functions for reading and writing files in different formats.

 11. Indexing in DataFrames![link image 107](/icons/link.svg)